KalinNonchev/WOKO_alert/README.md

-# WOKO_alert - DEPRECATED!!!
+# WOKO_alert
 ##### Any feedback or contribution would be appreciated.
 Don't forget to give a STAR :star2:
 ##### Currently, this is a code base with minimum condition requirements.
 CS guys could help if something more sophisticated is needed. ;)
 It is crucial to be the first who contacts the room subtenant, because they get 100s emails/day.
-This script checks the [WOKO](http://www.woko.ch) website for student accommodation in Zurich, Switzerland for new room entries every 3 to 6 min and sends you an email alert if a new room is **available**.
+This script checks the [WOKO](http://www.woko.ch) website for student accommodation in Zurich, Switzerland for new room entries repeatedly once in a specified time interval and sends you an email alert if a new room is **available**.

-Version: 07.2021
+Version: 11.2022

 ## Usage